DHTMLX/docs-spreadsheet/docs/loading_data.md

 ### Loading JSON data

-By default, SpreadSheet expects data in JSON format.
+By default, Spreadsheet expects data in JSON format.
 To load data from an external source, use the [](api/spreadsheet_load_method.md) method.
 It takes the URL of the file with data as a parameter:

 ~~~js
 var spreadsheet = new dhx.Spreadsheet("container");